tudelft3d/website/jobs/phdenergy2020/index.md

 The PhD will take place in the [3D geoinformation group at TU Delft](https://3d.bk.tudelft.nl) under the supervision of [Dr Giorgio Agugiaro](https://3d.bk.tudelft.nl/gagugiaro/) and [Prof Jantien Stoter](https://3d.bk.tudelft.nl/jstoter).
 Possibility to spend time as a visiting researcher in other peer institutes (either in the Netherlands or abroad) is also included.

-The 3D geoinformation group currently has also an open [PhD position on 'Automation of urban flow simulations with 3D City Models']({{ '/jobs/phdcfd2020/' | relative_url }}).
-Candidates may apply to both positions with one application (and identify their preference).

 ## Research group